invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

       `/home/YourName/invokeai` on Linux systems, and `/Users/YourName/invokeai`
       on Macintoshes, where "YourName" is your login name.

     - The script uses tab autocompletion to suggest directory path completions.
-Type part of the path (e.g. "C:\Users") and press &lt;tab&gt; repeatedly to suggest completions.
+      Type part of the path (e.g. "C:\Users") and press ++tab++ repeatedly to suggest completions.

 9. Sit back and let the install script work.
 It will install the third-party libraries needed by InvokeAI, then download the current InvokeAI release and